Did you know, former, LA Chapter restaurant is now Best Girl DTLA?

 We both chose a French wine: I had the chilled Beaujolais, which was light, yet fruity, while my husband’s Braucol was a stronger red, and more suited to his pasta selection.
 What did he order?
 The calamarata with spicy pork ragu.
 A solid and very enjoyable pasta, but not as spicy as we both had expected.

 My pasta dish, however, was something that made me swoon!
-Paccheri filled with bitter greens, served with bechamel, Parmesan and topped with fried sage leaves.
+Paccheri filled with bitter greens, served with bechamel, Parmigiano Reggiano and topped with fried sage leaves.
 It was one of those dishes that had me thinking that I had to make it at home after only the first bite.
 I would tell you to go to Best Girl DTLA just for this dish alone.
 And see that garlic bread on the side?
 Deliciousness.

 The ladies sitting next to me heard me gushing compliments to Adrianno and ordered the same dish.
 Good choice, ladies, and kudos to Chef Adam Walker in the kitchen!

 We didn’t have enough time for dessert, but Adrianno gave us two, perfectly warm and delectable chocolate chip cookies to go!
 I had spied a Bourbon sticky toffee pudding on the dessert menu, and it killed me not to try it.
 I’ll just have to go back!